thatoddmailbox/usb-hub/README.md

 You can choose whether it's bus powered or externally powered with JP1.
 Soldering JP1 closed selects bus power, while leaving JP1 open means devices are powered with external power, which can be provided through J2.

+Note that an external 12 MHz crystal is provided for the SL2.1A.
+The datasheet claims that the chip also has an internal 12 MHz oscillator that you can use, but that has not been tested.

 ## Useful links
 * [Rev 0 schematic](./mfg/rev0/usb-hub.pdf)
 * [Rev 0 BOM](./mfg/rev0/usb-hub.csv)